-Texas Parks & Wildlifeis a weekly, half-hour program that airs on all the PBS stations throughout the Lone Star state, as well as a number of other public television stations around the country.
-You can also see the show on about 50 city government access channels across the state.
+Texas Parks & Wildlifeis a weekly, half-hour program airing on Texas PBS stations, as well as other public television stations around the country.
+You can also see the show on around 50 city government and educational access channels across the state.
 Watch the show on your schedule through PBS Online, the PBS app, or our YouTube channel.

 Originally titled Made in Texas, the program began production in 1985 as a magazine-style show, featuring three to four different stories each week.
 For a few years the show focused on one topic per week, documentary style.
 In 1991 the name of the show changed to Texas Parks & Wildlife and reverted to the magazine format we continue to this day.
 Each week, our program travels to destinations around Texas, telling stories that cover a range of topics--from in-depth conservation issues to outdoor activities for the whole family.